oliverklee/ext-seminars/Documentation/EN/Reference/SetupForTheSeminarManagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

          boolean

    Description
-         whether managers may edit their events
+         whether managers may edit their events,
+         @deprecated #1633 will be removed in seminars 5.0

    Default
          0